SysBioChalmers/DLKcat/BayesianApporach/Code/README.rst

 - **For running analysis of enzyme-constrained model and regenerate all figures:**

-  - To regenerate all figures, run the correponding figure function in the ``Analysis``
+  - To regenerate all figures, run the corresponding figure functions in the ``Analysis``

 Note
 ~~~~~

 - If all you need is ecGEMs, please find the ecGEMs in the folder: ``Results/ecGEMs``.
-There are three version of ecGEMs available for each species. ``Bayesian-DL-ecGEMs`` version is recommanded.
+There are three version of ecGEMs available for each species. ``Bayesian-DL-ecGEMs`` version is recommended.